change-hi/change-hi.github.io/morea/data-movement/experience-data-movement-networks.md

 <div class="alert alert-success mt-3" role="alert" markdown="1">
 <i class="fa-solid fa-globe fa-xl"></i> **Overview**
 <hr/>

+**Questions**
+* What do networks look like?
+* What does the equipment that connects everything look like?

 **Objectives**
 * Understand the topology of scientific networks.
 * Have an idea of what some of the technology underlying networks looks like.

-**Key Points**
-  * There are many sub-networks that connect research.
 </div>

 # Pictures Of Actual Networks